beopencloud/cno/README.md

  # CNO<br/>Cloud Native Onboarding

- **CNO is a unified platform that simplifies the adoption and use of Kubernetes in a multi-cloud ecosystem.**
+**CNO is your Operations Center for Kubernetes -- a single management platform for Admins in a hybrid / multi-cloud ecosystem, a common experience for multiple Ops & Dev teams.**

 Through its interface, you can centralize, monitor, and automate the management of all your existing Kubernetes environments (cloud-based and on-premise) into the most straightforward adoption framework.